IgniteUI/igniteui-docfx/jp/components/autocomplete.md

 ### Drop-down settings
 The `igx-autocomplete` drop-down positioning, scrolling strategy and outlet can be configured using, the [`IgxAutocompleteSettings`]({environment:angularApiUrl}/classes/igxautocompletedirective.html#autocompleteSettings) option.
 It allows values from type [`AutocompleteOverlaySettings`]({environment:angularApiUrl}/classes/autocompleteoverlaysettings.html).

-The following example displays that the positioning of the drop-down can be set to be always above the input, where the directive is applied.
+The following example displays the positioning of the drop-down can be set to be always above the input, where the directive is applied.
 It also disables opening and closing animations.
-For that purpose the `ConnectedPositioningStrategy` is used:
+For the purpose the `ConnectedPositioningStrategy` is used:

 ```html
 <igx-input-group #inputGroup>